L'Antre Amis

 Booking and Practical Details

 Booking difficulty is rated Easy, but that categorisation applies most reliably to midweek slots.
 For weekend mornings, the practical rule is: book as soon as your plans are firm, ideally five to seven days out.
-The combination of Bib Gourmand status, a €€ price point, and a manageable number of covers means the room fills from regulars and word-of-mouth before it fills from destination diners.
+The combination of Bib Gourmand status, a €€ price point, a manageable number of covers means the room fills from regulars and word-of-mouth before it fills from destination diners.
 That's a good sign for the experience and a reason not to leave the reservation late.

 L'Antre Amis is at 9 Rue Bouchut in the 15th, reachable by Métro via Sèvres-Lecourbe (line 6) or Pasteur (lines 6 and 12), both within walking distance.
-The 15th is a residential arrondissement , no major tourist infrastructure nearby , so factor in travel time from central Paris.
+The 15th is a residential arrondissement, no major tourist infrastructure nearby, so factor in travel time from central Paris.
 The neighbourhood is practical rather than scenic, which means your attention stays on what's on the table.

 On dress: at €€ with a Bib Gourmand rather than a full Michelin star, the room is smart-casual at most.
-You won't feel underdressed in clean, put-together clothes, and you'll be overdressed in a suit.
+You won't feel underdressed in clean, put-together clothes, you'll be overdressed in a suit.
 Paris neighbourhood restaurant norms apply.

 For groups: the €€ price point and neighbourhood setting make this a reasonable option for small groups of three or four, but without confirmed seat count data, parties larger than four should call ahead or check availability carefully.
 A group booking for six or more at a venue this size, in this price range, typically needs more lead time and possibly a dedicated arrangement with the restaurant directly.